 Please scroll down to view more staff bios.

-Born and raised in Frederick Maryland, Maureen always loved school, especially science and math.
+Born and raised in Frederick Maryland, Mo Mathias always loved school, especially science and math.
 She participated in math clubs, went to math and science camps, and even studied structural engineering at the University of Notre Dame before becoming a teacher.

-During two summers in college Maureen worked as a camp counselor, where she came to the realization that she enjoyed working with and learning from children much more than engineering.
-Her desire to teach and love of adventure led Maureen to join the Peace Corps as a volunteer teacher post college.
-For two years Maureen taught 5th, 6th and 7th grade math in the village of Okahitua, Namibia where she was fortunate enough to learn the local language, Otjiherero, and get time to explore Southern Africa.
+During two summers in college Mo worked as a camp counselor, where she came to the realization that she enjoyed working with and learning from children much more than engineering.
+Her desire to teach and love of adventure led Mo to join the Peace Corps as a volunteer teacher post college.
+For two years Mo taught 5th, 6th and 7th grade math in the village of Okahitua, Namibia where she was fortunate enough to learn the local language, Otjiherero, and get time to explore Southern Africa.

-When she completed her time in the Peace Corps, Maureen knew teaching was the right path for her.
+When she completed her time in the Peace Corps, Mo knew teaching was the right path for her.

-Upon returning to the U.S. Maureen started a new adventure teaching third grade in Brooklyn and studying at Relay Graduate School of Education, where she completed her Masters of Arts in Teaching.
+Upon returning to the U.S. Mo started a new adventure teaching third grade in Brooklyn and studying at Relay Graduate School of Education, where she completed her Masters of Arts in Teaching.

-Maureen strives to bring adventure and exploration into her teaching and encourages children to explore and take risks.
-When she is not teaching Maureen can be found doing one of the many other activities she enjoys: traveling, running around Prospect Park, playing flag football, playing soccer, cooking, baking, or making homemade ice cream.
-Maureen is thrilled to be joining the Compass community, where every day brings with it a new opportunity for adventure!
+Mo strives to bring adventure and exploration into her teaching and encourages children to explore and take risks.
+When she is not teaching Mo can be found doing one of the many other activities she enjoys: traveling, running around Prospect Park, playing flag football, playing soccer, cooking, baking, making homemade ice cream, or telling corny jokes.
+Mo is thrilled to be a part of the Compass community, where every day brings with it a new opportunity for adventure!

-Marc is delighted to join Compass's first ever Fourth Grade teaching team!
+Marc Rudolph is a founding fourth and fifth grade teacher at Compass and is delighted to start his second loop with a new group of fourth graders this year!
 His journey in education began as a City Year corps member in 2009, tutoring and mentoring elementary school students in Brooklyn.
 This experience motivated him to pursue a degree in progressive education at Bank Street College, which he completed in 2013.

 Marc spent three years teaching third grade at a wonderfully innovative independent school in Boston before returning to New York to gain further experience in progressive charter schools.
 He is passionate about interdisciplinary education and drawing on student interests to help drive instruction.
 He strives to help students embrace their own learning, and to understand what it takes to make a difference in the world.